Telemetry2U IoT Platform Documentation

 6.3.1 - Creating and Editing Alerts

-Alerts work by comparing the received sensor value against a user defined value (Threshold) with various comparison techniques made available.
+Alerts work by comparing the received sensor value against a user defined value (Threshold) with various comparison techniques.
 There is also some optional filtering that can be applied to reduce the chance of false alerts from normal events (like a freezer door being held open for longer than usual).
 These parameters are explained in some detail below:

 - Comparison - The sensor input is compared against the threshold with the function selected here.
 Comparisons include - Greaten then, Less then, Equal to and Value Changed.